-Notes: This table provides experimental evidence on the effect of perceived exchange rate uncertainty on different measures of beliefs and planned behavior in our sample of households, pooling data from Wave 1 and Wave 2.
-The estimations are based on the reduced-form specification 2, measuring the effect of being randomly assigned to the high uncertainty arm (instead of the low uncertainty arm).
-The outcomes are the mean and the standard deviation of respondents' posterior perceived distribution over their earnings growth over the next 12 months (columns 1 and 2), the respondent's posterior perceived probability of saving more over the four weeks after the survey than over the four weeks prior to the survey (column 3), the respondent's planned non-durables spending growth over the four weeks after the survey compared to the four weeks prior to the survey (column 4), and the posterior perceived probability of making any major durable purchase over the four weeks after the survey (column 5).
-All specifications control for the respondent's employer's share of revenue earned through exports to the euro area (coding non-employed as zero), the z-scored perceived importance of the exchange rate for the household's situation, winsorized prior expectations about the average exchange rate in March 2021 and in March 2022, the respondents' z-scored confidence in their prior expectations about the future exchange rate, a dummy for employed respondents, a dummy for stockownership, and a dummy for Wave 2 respondents.
-Robust standard errors are in parentheses. denotes significance at 10 pct., at 5 pct., and at 1 pct. level.
+Notes: This table provides experimental evidence on the effect of perceived uncertainty on information acquisition, measured as the willingness to pay for an exchange rate report, in our sample of respondents from Wave 1 of the household survey.
+Panel A shows estimates of the first-stage specification (equation 2) measuring the effect of being randomly assigned to the high uncertainty arm on mean and standard deviation of the respondents' posterior subjective distribution over exchange rate realizations in March 2021, one year after the survey (columns 1-2), as well as posterior probabilities assigned to different bins into which the exchange rate may fall (columns 3-7).
+Panel B shows estimates of the reduced-form specification (equation 3) measuring the effect of being randomly assigned to the high uncertainty arm on the number of times the respondent selects the exchange rate report instead of varying amounts of money in the multiple price list (column 1), the number of times the report is selected dropping those with more than one switching point between receiving the monetary reward and receiving the report (column 2), the level of the willingness to pay for the report in CHF (column 3), and a dummy indicating whether the willingness to pay is positive (column 4).
+Panel C shows instrumental variable estimates of the effect of the posterior perceived probability that the exchange rate falls into the interval 1.04-1.08 CHF per euro, which is instrumented with a dummy variable indicating whether a respondent is assigned to the high uncertainty treatment, on respondents' willingness to pay for the report.
+Panel D shows the corresponding OLS estimates.
+All specifications control for the respondent's employer's share of revenue earned through exports to the euro area (coding non-employed as zero), the z-scored perceived importance of the exchange rate for the household's situation, winsorized prior expectations about the average exchange rate in March 2021 and in March 2022, the respondents' z-scored confidence in their prior expectations about the future exchange rate, a dummy for employed respondents, and a dummy for stockownership.
+Robust standard errors are in parentheses.